Glossary of Business Terms

 Software application usually hosted over the internet and licensed on a subscription basis, unlike traditional desktop installation.
 Example: Shopify, Dropbox.

-TTM (Trailing Twelve Months)
+TM (Trailing Twelve Months)

 The measurement of the company’s financial report calculated for the twelve months period immediately from the date of the report.
+Sometimes it is also referred to as LTM (Last Twelve Months).

 - Business Trend (Upward/ downward / stable)